 10 Props Every Photographer Needs

-To keep your mind creatively thinking we believe you need a small stash of go-to photography props.
+To keep your mind creatively thinking you need a box of go-to photography props.

-You can call on these props when your motivation and inspiration are low or if you just want to add in an exciting element to your photography in accordance with your style.
+You can call on these photography props when your motivation and inspiration are low or if you just want to add in an exciting element to your photography in accordance with your style.
+Whether it’s newborn photography props, easter photo props or portrait photography props you’re looking for it’s great to have a little stash of fallback items to use in your shoots.

 You can add more to this list depending on what fits your fashion but here are 10 photography props we believe every photographer should have (and the ideas you can create with them).